WhitelistVideo

 What Bark CAN Monitor on iOS (WiFi Only):

-• Emails (if using webmail, not native app)
+• Emails (if they use a browser, not the Mail app)

 What Bark CANNOT Monitor on iOS: